Ten FAQs on sales presentations.

-- How can I get my audience interested?
+- How can I get my audience interested in my presentation?

 - Should I take questions during the presentation, or at the end?

-- What do I do if I don't know the answer to a question?
+- What do I do if I don't know the answer to a question during a presentation?

 - How do I finish a presentation?

 1. How do I plan a presentation?